Continuing Education Activity

 Evaluation of adequate pain control:

-The assessment of pain severity is generally accomplished using using a pain scale.
+The assessment of pain severity is generally accomplished using a pain scale.
 Acute pain, such as that experienced in the postoperative period, is most commonly measured using unidimensional pain scales.
 While there are many different pain scales available, the Visual Analogue Scale (VAS) is the most frequently used scale to evaluate postoperative pain.
 This scale involves the use of a metered line marked from 0 to 10 with word descriptions of pain at either extreme of the scale, where 0 represents “no pain” and 10 represents the “worst possible pain.”

 Inadequate acute pain management has numerous adverse effects on patient health, including but not limited to reduced ability to perform activities of daily living, impaired ability to sleep, low mood, and decreased libido.
 Not only does poor acute pain management negatively affect patient health, but it may also increase the risk of developing chronic pain.